-If you manage dozens of domains, you quickly lose track of renewal dates.
-Keeping a spreadsheet works, but is error-prone.
-DomainReminder solves this: the script retrieves all renewal dates via the TransIP API and puts them directly into Apple Calendar as reminders - 14 days before the expiry date.
+If you manage dozens of domains, it’s easy to lose track of renewal dates.
+Keeping a spreadsheet works, but it’s prone to errors.
+DomainReminder solves this: the script retrieves all renewal dates via the TransIP API and adds them directly as reminders in Apple Calendar — 14 days before the expiry date.

 What does the script do?

-• Creates a calendar event for each domain at 14 days before the renewal date
+- Creates a calendar event for each domain 14 days before the renewal date

-• Saves the corresponding cancellation command in the appointment notes
+- Saves the corresponding cancellation command in the event notes

-• Automatically syncs via iCloud to all your Apple devices
+- Automatically synchronises via iCloud to all your Apple devices

-• If you run the script again, appointments are updated with current dates
+- If you run the script again, the events will be updated with the latest dates

 Requirements